ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/analysis_views.rst

 The result shows a vertical profile at a point (or averaged over an area).
 Experiment with this icon in a similar way to how you did with the *Cross Section View* icon.

-The `Graph Plotting <https://confluence.ecmwf.int/display/METV/Graph+Plotting>`_ icon is the visual definition used for the plotting of graphs (e.g. lines, curves and bar charts).
+The :ref:`Graph Plotting <mgraph_icon>` icon is the visual definition used for the plotting of graphs (e.g. lines, curves and bar charts).

 .. image:: /_static/analysis_views/MGRAPH.png